-All 11 cabins are 4-sleepers, with two bedrooms, a kuierkamer (inside braai area), a fully equipped kitchen, and a lounge with a built-in fire place.
+Seven cabins sleep four people and four cabins sleep five people.
+There are two bedrooms, a kuierkamer (inside braai area), a fully equipped kitchen, and a lounge with a built-in fire place.
 There is also an outside braai area at each unit.

 Units 1-3 are built with Universal Access in mind (approved by CapeAble) and have garages, while units 8-11 also have garages (view the map below to see the unit layout).

 Towels provided: Yes

 Kitchen equipped: Eskom power points for all appliances including fridge/freezer, microwave and toaster.
 Electric oven and gas hob with four burners